SPORTING GOODS

 Chain Breaker

-Having the proper chain tools are guaranteed to make your journey more pleasant.
+Having the proper chain tools is guaranteed to make your journey more pleasant.
 The Birzman Damselfly Universal Chain Tool is a cut above the competition.
 The long handle provides tremendous leverage, making it comfortable and simple.

 A spare driving pin is included and works with any standard speed chain.